muki01/OBD2_KLine_Library/README.md

 ---

+## ⚖️ License & Commercial Usage

+This library is **Dual-Licensed** by **MukiTech**:
+- **Personal / Educational:** Free for non-commercial research and testing.
+- **Commercial / Professional:** Any usage in commercial products, for-profit services, or mass-produced hardware **requires a mandatory Commercial License**.

+Unauthorized commercial distribution or integration into proprietary diagnostic tools is strictly prohibited and protected by international copyright laws.

+---

 ## 📬 Contact

 For information, job offers, collaboration, sponsorship, or purchasing my devices, you can contact me via email.